 The above 3 properties were connected, making a total of about 160 acres as stated in the 1907 probate application for Mary Ann Dobson.
-The land was located what in 2023 is the southeast corner of the junction of Mountain Highway and Scoresby Road, Bayswater.
+The land was located on the southeast corner of the junction of Mountain Highway and Scoresby Road, Bayswater.

-David and Mary semi-retired on the above property which had a 9-room weatherboard house.
+David and Mary semi-retired on the above property, which had a 9-room weatherboard house.
 David died on November 8th 1906.
 Davids' will was simple: